luord/luord.github.io/content/Software/genetic.md

 properly representing a [domain][].
 In simpler terms: we only care about what our objects can _do_.
 On that note, the code I'll be showing, at every step, shouldn't throw errors in either type checkers like [ty][], [mypy][] or [pyright][], nor linters like [flake8][] or [ruff][].
+[^mate]: _How_ it finds it is an implementation detail, hopefully one that excludes the rest of the population (hence the population not being a parameter), as they're intended to be related.
+It'll become clear later.
 [^type]: You might have noticed that "Individual" is represented only by generic type arguments.
 This is on purpose: the algorithm doesn't need to care what an individual _is_ and should work on any data type.
-[^mate]: _How_ it finds it is an implementation detail, hopefully one that excludes the rest of the population (hence why the population isn't a parameter), as they're intended to be related.
-It'll become clear later.
 [^genome]: The generic type `Genome` fulfills two purposes here: to explicitly show the mutation step (instead of leaving it as an implementation detail of crossover) and to rely on the type system: We'll know we have a real individual only if it was selected from an